OUR POLICIES

 -

-I will help and support other members of INSPIRE Squash Academy, either at Coaching or at tournaments, matches & events, or by getting on court with younger players to help them develop.
+I will help and support other members of Inspire Squash Academy, either at Coaching or at tournaments, matches & events, or by getting on court with younger players to help them develop.

 -